lvallini/MCMC_galaxyline_analyzer/README.md

 # General purpose and references

-<a href='https://github.com/lvallini/MCMC_galaxyline_analyzer'>In this repository</a> you can find the Python code that will allow you to derive the gas density, gas metallicity, and deviations from the Kennicutt-Schmidt relation of a galaxy with known star formation rate surface density (Sigma_SFR) and [CII] and [OIII] surface brightness.
+<a href='https://github.com/lvallini/MCMC_galaxyline_analyzer'>In this repository</a> you can find the Python code that will allow you to derive the gas density, metallicity, and deviations from the Kennicutt-Schmidt relation of a galaxy with known star formation rate surface density (Sigma_SFR) and [CII] and [OIII] surface brightness.

 Details on the rationale, the model implementation, and on the equations are discussed in the following papers: